Coming in 2015!

 In God's Thunderbolt, New York attorney Daniel Stark comes to Alder Gulch to get enough gold to redeem his family from debt and disgrace.
-But before he can go home with his treasure, a friend's murder leads him to prosecute the murderer in a makeshift miners court.
-Enough evidence emerges to indicate widespread criminal activity that only a secret Vigilante organization can fight.
+But before he can go home with his treasure, a cruel murder leads him to prosecute the murderer in a makeshift miners court.
+Enough evidence emerges to indicate widespread criminal activity that only a secret vigilance organization can fight.

 In The Devil in the Bottle the Vigilantes have completed their work and Alder Gulch is safe.
-Dan and the other Vigilantes establish a "People's Court" to try crimes through due process of law.
-But a month later, Joseph "Jack" Slade goes on another bender, and challenges the Vigilantes and their Court.
+Still without a code of law, Dan and the other Vigilantes establish a "People's Court" to try crimes through due process of law.
+But a month later, Joseph "Jack" Slade goes on another bender.
+He challenges the Vigilantes and mocks the Court.
 Dan and the others must either persuade Slade to go home or surrender their authority to the chaos he creates.
 But Slade has committed no capital crime.

 Gold Under Ice takes Dan home to New York.
 He does not have enough gold to pay the debt, so he risks it all on the trading floor of the Gold Room.
 When he realizes someone is trying to steal his gold, he sets out to track the culprit, but not until a close friend is murdered does he learn that the plot lies too close to home.